SamsonStarmerLee/Compute-Shaders/README.md

 # Compute-Shaders

 A series of compute shaders made in Unity (written in HLSL).
+Done as part of a workshop ran by Arsiliath [@psychobiotik](https://twitter.com/psychobiotik)

 ### Rock-Paper-Scissors cellular automata
 ![RPS](Gif/RPS1G.gif)